The General's Daughter (TV series): Reruns

+Reruns of The General's Daughter were aired on Kapamilya Channel from June 15, 2020 to January 15, 2021, replacing the rerun of Walang Hanggan on former ABS-CBN's timeslot replaced by the rerun of Asintado.
+This series had reruns on Jeepney TV from May 16 to September 16, 2022, replacing The Wedding and was replaced by the rerun of The Blood Sisters; It currently airs on Jeepney TV and ALLTV from December 2, 2024 to August 8, 2025, replacing the rerun of On the Wings of Love and was replaced by the rerun of Ang sa Iyo ay Akin.

 Production

 Casting

 The initial cast of the series, which included Angel Locsin, Maricel Soriano, Janice de Belen, Eula Valdez and Ryza Cenon who had just transferred from the GMA Network, was announced by Dreamscape Entertainment Head Deo Endrinal via Instagram on April 12, 2018.
 The series would be officially unveiled in November 2018 during ABS-CBN's Family is Love trade event.

 The series was first developed around 2014 or 2015, and underwent numerous changes before making it to air in 2019.
 The biggest change made being that the Rhian Bonifacio character was supposed to be a member of the Navy Seals, which was different from the member of the Army Nurse Corps that the character ended up becoming.